Monica-53/EdaMonicaBookStore/EdaMonicaBookStore/README.txt

  Microsoft.AspNetCoreMvc.ViewFeatures package is installed In ProductController.cs, API calls are modified to include the Catefory and CoverType properties I have some errors both in ProductVM.cs and ProductController.cs these are to be fixed.
+ I am in the same place where I have started, I am not able to proceed because there is some build in error I am thinking of closing because I have no outcome at all 2022-12-04, Now the time is 9:19PM